Please click on the following links to learn more about our training program.

 Licensed clinicians who live in Northern California and wish to be trained at our Center can participate in a modified, specially designed program which builds on their years of experience and professional background.

 We provide the following training activities: group supervision and training, a clinical caseload, a staff development process group, a clinical skills training group, participation in the administrative tasks and community outreach activities of the Center, as well as training in addictions, the 12-step recovery approach, and communication skills.
-The time commitment for the training program requires a minimum of 20 hours per week for trainees, and a minimum of 25 hours per week for interns.
+The time commitment for the training program requires a minimum of 25 hours per week for trainees and interns.

 Readings, role play, viewing videotapes of master therapists and leaders in the field of family therapy/dysfunctional families, audiotape review of sessions, and co-therapy with licensed staff are also utilized as training methods to enhance your development as a clinician.
 In addition, we provide training in group therapy -- including supporting advanced interns in creating and facilitating new therapy groups at the Center.